sebschlicht/ubuntu-kickoff/README.md

 * office tools
 * power and heat management (notebooks only)

-`apt` is preferred over `snap` where snaps are considerably less performant.
+`apt` is preferred over `snap` where snaps are considerably less performant or lack of compatibility.

 ## Prerequisites